VolkerSiep/SigmaMu/doc/source/api/thermo/propertynames.rst

 .. note::

    We encourage to not publish derivable properties on this layer, as these are very numerous and not required for each model evaluation.
-These include for instance enthalpy, inner ennergy, compositional fractions, heat capacities, adiabatic exponent, compressibility, thermal expansitivity, Joule-Thomson coefficient, partial molar enthalpy and speed of sound.
+These include for instance enthalpy, inner energy, compositional fractions, heat capacities, adiabatic exponent, compressibility, thermal expansion coefficient, Joule-Thomson coefficient, partial molar enthalpy and speed of sound.